aptech/docs/docs/getcollabels.rst

     :param x: data with metadata.
     :type x: NxK matrix

-    :param index: Categorical variable in *x* to get labels.
+    :param index: Categorical variable in *x* to get labels from.
     :type index: scalar or string

     :return labels: Categorical labels assigned to variables specified by *index*.
     :rtype labels: string array

-    :return keyvalues: Key values corresponding to categorical labels assigned to variables in *x* specified by *index*..
+    :return keyvalues: Key values corresponding to categorical labels assigned to the variables in *x* specified by *index*.
     :rtype keyvalues: vector

 Examples